-The Auburn Bicycle Committee, as the group came to be called, gave birth to the Auburn Bicycle Plan.
+The Auburn Bicycle Committee created the Auburn Bicycle Plan.
 This plan is a guide to improving bicycling in Auburn.
 A large part of this plan is the Auburn Bicycle Network Map.
 This is a map for a system of roadways which, when improved with appropriate bicycle facilities (e.g. bike paths or bike lanes), would provide Auburn citizens with a convenient and safe way cycle throughout town.
-The Bike Network map is an authoritative resource for Auburn planners and engineers who are striving to make Auburn a truly great place to bicycle.
+The Bike Network map is an authoritative resource for Auburn planners and engineers who are striving to make Auburn an even better place to bicycle.

 An important and lasting effort of the early years of the Bike Committee was the implementation of bicycle safety instruction for all fourth graders in Auburn.
 All children now in the Auburn Public Schools system will have had a standard curriculum in bicycle safety by the time they leave fourth grade.
 It should be noted that the program uses a fleet of bicycles (thanks to a grant from the Auburn Civitan Club) that gets the kids out of the classroom and onto bikes for more effective training.

 Additionally, another innovation from the first years of the Bike Committee that is still with us today is the annual Bike Bash.
 This event promotes bicycling, bike safety, and showcases bike paths recently constructed.